American Waltham Watch Co., Waltham, MA

 In 1866 the Pennsylvania Railroad ordered a number of Model 1857 Appleton, Tracy & Co. grade 15-jewels watches from the American Watch Company, the first American watches specifically made for railroad use.

 The Model 1870 Crescent Street was the first American watch designed and marketed especially as a railroad watch.
-It was an 18-size, 15-jewel movement, with a chronometer balance, adjusted to "heat and cold" and was among the earliest to include a micrometer regulator.
-The 1870 Model was introduced as a key-wind key-set watch, with winding and setting from the back.
+It was an 18-size, 15-jewel movement, with a chronometer balance, adjusted to "heat and cold" and was among the earliest to include a micrometer regulator, modelled by Charles Vander Woerd.
+A product of Waltham's Nashua Department, the 1870 Model was introduced as a key-wind key-set watch, with winding and setting from the back.
 A stem-wind version was introduced in 1871.
-A product of Waltham's Nashua Deparetment, the Model 1870 Crescent Street was manufactured from 1870 through September 1883, with a total production of 17,900 movements.
+The Model 1870 Crescent Street was manufactured from 1870 through September 1883, with a total production of 17,900 movements.

 The 18-size Model 1877 and Model 1879 Appleton Tracy & Co. and Waltham Watch Co. grades, both stem wind and lever set, with a 15-jewel movement, a chronometer balance and adjusted to positions, replaced the 1857 Model grades and were manufactured to meet railroad time service requirements at the time.